EndPointCorp/end-point-blog/2023/08/ubuntu-touch-on-galaxy-s7-a-pixel-3a.md

 However, most of the base functionality for web browsing, photos, and media playback seemed to work well.

-The inclusion of a fully-featured terminal emulator expands the possibilities greatly, allowing your old phone to act in place of a Raspberry pi for projects like a [Pi-Hole](/blog/2020/12/pihole-great-holiday-gift/).
+The inclusion of a fully-featured terminal emulator expands the possibilities greatly, allowing your old phone to act in place of a Raspberry Pi for projects like a [Pi-hole](/blog/2020/12/pihole-great-holiday-gift/).

 > The system is, by default, in read-only mode, requiring containers (the intent is to run the custom container system, [Libertine](https://docs.ubports.com/en/latest/userguide/dailyuse/libertine.html)) to run most apps.
 However, you can change it to read-write for a more traditional Linux system.
 > For more info on terminal capability, see [the UBports blog](https://ubports.com/en/blog/ubports-news-1/post/terminal-chapter-1-3082).